 Misconception: You Must Make a lot of Money

 When I first joined a Facebook group related to horses I answered a question the owner posed with video regarding possible lameness.
 I am not a veterinarian.
 I suggested the owner receive a vet check and perhaps follow up with massage to reduce the obvious tightness in the hind end.
-One of the other readers, trolled me and attacked me saying that I was just trying to make a lot of money off horse owners and that massage therapy is bull.
+One of the other readers, trolled me and attacked me saying that I was just trying to make a lot of money off horse owners and that animal massage therapy is bull.

 Now there is no arguing with someone like this.
 Many people leapt to my defense, which was quite nice.
 But I had to wonder, how many people feel the same way but do not say anything?

 Truth: Anyone who works with animals is probably not doing it for the money.
+They are doing it for the love and passion for animals.

 Misconception: Only Human Athletes Need Sports Massage

 Since the inception of sports massage by Jack Meagher in the 1950’s, athletes the world over have benefited from it.
 Through the use of compression, cross fiber friction, and direct pressure the massage therapist can pinpoint areas of spasm and pressure, and release it allowing for reduced tension, extended freedom of movement, and pain relief.
-These are only some of the benefits of sports massage, of course.
+These are only some of the benefits of animal bodywork, of course.

 Truth: Regular massage keeps muscles loose, flexible, and increases circulation and oxygen flow thus giving your horse additional energy and endurance.
 According to the Massage Therapy Journal, which published an article from The Jack Meagher Institute, after a 20-minute horse massage stride length increased 3.6% at a walk and 1.8% at the trot.